Hawa Bhaban: History

-Hawa Bhaban was rented in 2000 as the political office of the chairperson of the Bangladesh Nationalist Party Khaleda Zia.
+Located on Road 13 of Banani, Dhaka, Hawa Bhaban was rented in 2000 as the political office of the chairperson of the Bangladesh Nationalist Party Khaleda Zia.
 The plan was to establish a research and training center for the Bangladesh Nationalist Party.
 Tarique Rahman, son of Khaleda Zia, started using it as his office.
 It was a two-storey building and his office was located on the first floor.
 He would host academics, ambassadors, journalists, and political thinkers here.
-It became a well frequented building during the Bangladesh Nationalist Party rule and was used to Giasuddin Al Mamun to make money from business deals.
+It became a well frequented building during the Bangladesh Nationalist Party rule and was used by Giasuddin Al Mamun to make money from business deals.
 Fuad Hasan was promoted to Chief News Editor of Bangladesh Television through his links to Hawa Bhaban.

 Harris Chowdhury was deputed from the Bangladesh Nationalist Party to Hawa Bhaban.
 Bangladesh Civil Service Officers from the 1973 batch who had been blacklisted for allegedly supporting the 1996 Janatar Mancha had to provide bribes to Harris Chowdhury for promotions or reinstatements.
 He took bribes from Harbin Electric, Obaidul Karim, and Lahmayer International Palli Power Company for government contracts.
 Portions of those bribes would go to Hawa Bhaban.
 Cadogan Manning was given a contract for a Meghnaghat phase three 450 megawatt power project through the support of Hawa Bhaban; it was cancelled in 2007.

 Niko Resources, a Canadian Company, used connections with Hawa Bhaban to secure gas exploration contracts in Bangladesh.
 Mahbubey Alam, Attorney General of Bangladesh claimed FBI and the Royal Canadian Mounted Police had found evidence of this corruption which was denied by AM Mahbub Uddin Khokon, lawyer of Khaleda Zia.
 Niko had paid US$10 thousand to Giasuddin Al Mamun for deal with Bangladesh Petroleum Exploration & Production Company Limited.
 SR Osmani was removed from the post of the chairman of PetroBangla after lobbying by businessmen associated with Hawa Bhaban.

 In August 2004, Lutfozzaman Babar, Minister of Home Affairs, Abdus Salam Pintu, Deputy Minister, Harris Chowdhury, political secretary to Prime Minister Khaleda Zia, one fugitive assassin of Sheikh Mujibur Rahman met with leaders of Harkat-ul-Jihad-al-Islami Bangladesh, Al Markajul Islami, and Bangladesh Jamaat-e-Islami in Hawa Bhaban to finalize a plan to assassinate former Prime Minister Sheikh Hasina in the 2004 Dhaka grenade attack.
 Sajeeb Wazed Joy would later claim it was Tarique Rahman who approved the plan.
 Brigadier General Abdur Rahim, director general of National Security Intelligence, visited Hawa Bhaban before the attack.
 Brigadier General Rezzaqul Haider Chowdhury, Ali Ahsan Mohammad Mojaheed, and Maulana Tajuddin, brother of Abdus Salam Pintu, attended the meetings at Hawa Bhaban.